 I met several extraordinarily resilient survivors as they shook off their fate, and determinedly began to rebuild their lives after losing literally every possession they owned.
-Though it is heart rendering to witness the absolute destruction to their lives, one could not be more proud of the hardiness and indomitability of those enduring Americans as they wipe the tragedy off their lives and rebuild and how Americans care for their fellow citizens.
+It is heart rendering to witness the absolute destruction to their lives.
+But one could not be more proud of the hardiness and indomitability of those enduring Americans as they wipe the tragedy out of their lives and rebuild.
+It’s equally comforting to see how other Americans care for their fellow citizens.
 If ever one thought Americans had lost their toughness to survive ‘hard times,’ they’d be wrong.
 The basic character of determination and resoluteness is still with us.

 In many other cases, you’d find others dropping off desperately needed supplies to assistance centers.
 In one example, I learned of a 5th Wheel Trailer donated to a family that lost everything.
 I spoke with the Grandmother sitting on a chair amongst her burnt-out property.
 She was stoically grateful to have a roof over her and her son/wife and grand kids heads before the snows arrive.